kurosiko/Kuros-VideoFetcher/README.md

 Settings are automatically saved in config.ini.

+!!!
+If this software fails to start, delete config.ini and start again. !!!

 | Note |

 that FFmpeg.exe and FFprobe.exe are used.
 You do not need to set environment variables, but it is recommended that you place them in the same location as the downloader.